-Aaron Domini Speaks to Cleveland NPR Radio about Urban Planning after the Coronavirus Pandemic
+Aaron Domini Speaks to Cleveland NPR Radio about Urban Planning after the Coronavirus Pandemic (AUDIO)

 Aaron Domini, Principal and Senior Planner for OHM Advisors’ planning and urban design team, recently spoke with radio host Mike McIntyre on Cleveland’s 90.3 WCPN ideastream show, “The Sound of Ideas”, on urban planning after the novel coronavirus pandemic.
 In the May 6 segment of the Northeast Ohio weekday morning news and information program, Domini addresses the broad question, “How will the pandemic affect the way we design cities and public spaces?”